openmc-dev/openmc/docs/source/usersguide/random_ray.rst

 Ray Source
 ----------

 Random ray requires that the ray source be uniform in space and angle, throughout the entire phase space of the simulation.
-To facilitate sampling, the user must specify a single source for sampling rays in eigenvalue solver mode.
+To facilitate sampling, the user must specify a single random ray source for sampling rays in both eigenvalue and fixed source solver modes.
+To tell OpenMC which source is to be used as the basis for sampling random integration rays vs. which sources are used to represent a physical particle source, the random ray integration source should be specified as "random_ray" via the ``particle`` field of the :class:`openmc.IndependentSource` Python class.
 Note that the source must be isotropic, and not limited to only fissionable regions.
-Additionally, the source box must be the same size as the simulation domain.
-While this source could be intuited from bounding box parameters internal to OpenMC for 3D solves, for 2D problems the geometry may be unbounded in a dimension, causing issues with sampling and floating point round off.
-Thus, for 2D problems (e.g., a 2D pincell) it is desireable to make the source bounded near the origin of the infinite dimension.
-An example of an acceptable rays source for a 2x2 lattice would look like:
+Additionally, the source box must cover the entire simulation domain.
+In the case of a simulation domain that is not box shaped, a box source should still be used to bound the domain but with the source limited to rejection sampling the actual simulation universe (which can be specified via the ``domains`` field of the :class:`openmc.IndependentSource` Python class).
+Similar to Monte Carlo sources, for 2D problems (e.g., a 2D pincell) it is desireable to make the source bounded near the origin of the infinite dimension.
+An example of an acceptable ray source for a 2D 2x2 lattice would look like:

 ::